 The curriculum is set by the State of California.
 Standards and model curriculum guides are provided for English/Language Arts, History/Social Studies, Science, Mathematics, Visual & Performing Arts, Physical Education and Health.
 Materials and textbooks are selected in accordance with these guidelines.

 Students’ academic and social progress are monitored in a variety of ways.
 These may include teacher observation, work samples, journals, oral presentations, tests, rubrics and discussions.
-The goal is to promote continuous learning and to focus on expanding what the child knows and can do, rather than on what they do not know.

 The California Assessment of Student Performance and Progress (CAASPP), which includes the Smarter Balanced assessment, is given to students each spring in grades 3 – 6.
 The results may be used to design instruction suited to your child and to give the school and parents information about the student’s progress.
 Additional language testing (the ELPAC) is given annually to help teachers assess bilingual students' proficiency in English.